ai-joon/ai-book-writer/backend/docs/authentication-middleware.md

 ## Overview

-The sopher.ai authentication system uses a **gradual rollout approach** to minimize disruption to existing API consumers while transitioning to mandatory authentication.
+The book.ai authentication system uses a **gradual rollout approach** to minimize disruption to existing API consumers while transitioning to mandatory authentication.

 ## Authentication Strategy